 For food stick with their grocery stores, Subway had a great deal when we were there and was real good too and some of the convenience/gas station stores weren't too bad.
 Stick with a water bottle and refill with the awesome glacier water right out of the tap!
 If you ever want alcohol and missed getting it at the airport, some of the convenience stops for beer were very reasonable and like 1/3 the price compared to buying at restaurant/bar.
 You can rent your own little mini camper instead of hotels, but there are many alternatives including hostels, cottages and guesthouses.
 Icelandic people are very lovely, genuine and accommodating folks.
 We had our money converted with our bank before we even left so we didn't have to worry about it later when we got there and it didn't cost that much either and that was just for some extra spending money for tips and maybe a little bit of shopping to keep within budget, but used our credit card that did not charge foreign transaction fees for paying for any bigger priced expenses.
 As far as your sightseeing and tours and such, just depends what you are interested in.
 Near the tour bus stops/gas stations/grocery store hubs were tourist guide areas stocked with brochures and information for lots of choices.
 You can rent a car, camp, rent a camper, drive everywhere yourself to see so many things unique to every part of the island and not have to spend a whole lot doing it.
 Many things were actually free.
 The favorite spots to spend the money were the Blue Lagoon about $35 USD, the Glacier Lagoon riding the amphibian boat about $35 USD, and northern spot of island to do the whale watching about $90 USD per person.
-All well worth it and awesome!!!! about 1 year ago
+All well worth it and awesome!!!! over 1 year ago